-No PTASP Requirements Does the PTASP contain or provide for the following: Included Comments No. N N/A Ref.
-Comments Commission General Order 172, including prohibited use of a PED by people operating or controlling rail transit and other ontrack vehicles (see GO 172, Section 3).
-23 Roadway Worker Protection A description of the program and policy in the PTASP regarding the assurance of a safe working environment for RTA roadway workers in compliance with the rules and regulations in Commission General Order 175 which contains specific rules for protecting these workers from the danger of being struck by trains or other on-track equipment, with inclusion of a near-miss program, and a Roadway Worker Protection training.
+Ne PTASP Requirements • d Page Commonto No. Does the PTASP contain or provide for the following: Y N N/A Ref.
+Comments 23 Roadway Worker Protection A description of the program and policy in the PTASP regarding the assurance of a safe working environment for RTA roadway workers in compliance with the rules and regulations in Commission General Order 175-A which contains specific rules for protecting these workers from the danger of being struck by trains or other on-track equipment, with inclusion of a near-miss program, and a Roadway Worker Protection training.